 We had put a lot of thought into our water and energy consumption for our trip across the Atlantic.
 We had no problems in this area, but only because we had foreseen double and triple back-ups for everything.
 For instance, our generator wouldn't start when we tried to switch it on after a week or so at sea.
 As the watermaker works on 230 AC, no generator therefore means no extra water!
 No worries: two people can happily survive a month at sea with the amount of water that an HR53 carries, and we had lots and lots of bottled water on board just in case something went wrong with our main water tank!

 As temperatures increased (air and seawater - see our Circumnavigation Page 2 for the 43°C seawater temperature indicated by our (rubbish) Furuno water thermometer - probably a huge exaggeration (it actually went up indicating 99° - boiling??? - seawater), but it indicates a general trend of warmer seawater in the Caribbean), our fridge & freezer became more energy-hungry.
 Our energy needs went up and the W&S with Solbians were being stretched again.
-We thought about "daisy-chaining" an extra solar panel into our system (solar panel output also drops dramatically when there are clouds) with a view to being energy generators under nearly all circumstances.
-A first discussion of our plans with Maricom in Swanwick Marina ended in the concluding that with our current set-up, it probably wasn't a good idea to add this extra panel.
-Idea frozen for the moment...
-In the end we added (in a parallel circuit), 2 extra Solbian SP125 solar panels which now genuinely make us more or less "energy-independent".
+When reviewing our boat with Maricom in Swanwick Marina in 218, we decided to add 2 extra Solbian SP125 solar panels which now genuinely make us more or less "energy-independent".

 Weather at Sea & Communications: